home-assistant/home-assistant.io/source/developers/development_environment.markdown

 Different distributions have different package installation mechanisms and sometimes packages names as well.
 For example Centos would use: `sudo yum install epel-release && sudo yum install python34 python34-devel mysql-devel`
 </p>

-Additional dependencies exist if you you plan to perform Frontend Development, please read the [Frontend](https://home-assistant.io/developers/frontend/) section to learn more.
+Additional dependencies exist if you plan to perform Frontend Development, please read the [Frontend](https://home-assistant.io/developers/frontend/) section to learn more.

 #### {% linkable_title Developing on Windows %}